VXSTATS/com.vxstats.qt/README.md

 Inside cmake/env.cmake you will find some user-defined build variables for special purposes.

 ### Debugging
-You can log the verbose build output of
+You can log the verbose build output.
 ```bash
 # Debugging of build steps
 set(CMAKE_VERBOSE_MAKEFILE ON)